chafey/dumbo-drop/README.md

 * better handle local vs lambda invocations (execute-parse-file is not clean).
 Maybe a file/function for each and select in index.js and pass down?
 * Switch to use commandDir for yargs (moves config out of cli.js into actual commands)

+## DynamoDB Schema

+A single DynamoDB table is used to store the processing results for a dumbo drop run

+### Phase 1 Processing (IPLD Block Generation):

+Phase 1 produces three types of objects in the DynamoDB table:

+#### Object for each source file < 912 MB in size
+* url - String- URL to the original source file
+* dataset - String- the S3 bucket name that contains the original file
+* size - Number - the size of the file
+* parts - an array of Strings, each of which is a CID to the generated IPLD block

+#### Object for each source file > 912 MB in size
+* url - String- URL to the original source file
+* dataset - String- the S3 bucket name that contains the original file
+* size - Number - the size of the file
+* split - Boolean - true

+#### Object Schema for each 912 MB split for each source file > 912 MB
+* url - String- value `::split::${url}::${i}` where i is a zero based incrementing integer and url is the source file
+* dataset - String- the S3 bucket name that contains the original file
+* size - Number - the size of the file
+* parts - an array of Strings, each of which is a CID to the generated IPLD block

+### Phase 2 Processing (CAR File Generation)

+Phase 2 updates objects in dynamodb with car file information:

+#### Object Schema Changes for each source file < 1GB and each split for each source file > 1GB
+* carUrl - String - url to generated car file
+* root - array of 3 values - CID of car file, integer, CID of ?